 If you’re looking for a more feature-packed vertical mouse, this Human Ergonomics vertical mouse should have everything you’re looking for.
 Available in wired or wireless, this mouse has a nice ledge that your thumb rests on, and it has a nice ledge that comes off the side of the mouse for your pinky to rest on in case it won’t fit on the mouse.
 This mouse should work great for people with bigger hands as a result.
 The DPI in this mouse goes up to 2500, giving you maximum accuracy when you need it.

 J-Tech Digital Vertical Mouse

-For our final vertical mouse recommendation for 2016, check out the J-Tech Digital vertical mouse.
+For our final vertical mouse recommendation, check out the J-Tech Digital vertical mouse.
 While not as sleek or stylish as the other vertical mice, it is very ergonomic and comfortable.
 The built-in wrist-rest is great for people with larger hands or who don’t want to feel their wrist moving around their mousepad.